How to Get Laundry Detergent Stains Out of Clothes: 7 Easy Fixes That Work

 Stick to gentle solutions like vinegar or baking soda that have been sifted.
 Always try first on a small part that can’t be seen well to not fade the color.

-Warning: Fragile things like silk or wool should only be cleaned the right way.
-Do not scrape or leave too long in water.
+Fragile things like silk or wool should only be cleaned the right way.
+Do not scrape or leave in water for too long.

 Tip: If the stain is on a printed or embroidered area (Like logo), start cleaning from the inside or back of the fabric.
 This helps protect the design from fading or damage.